-Once children are referred to Foundation ThinkAgain (usually through their treating medical team, or through another parent), we review their therapy needs through conversation with parents, reviewing medical history, and existing relevant evaluations.
-Generally, there are therapies that they need, but not sufficiently funded by their medical insurance.
+Once children are referred to ThinkAgain (usually through their treating medical team, or through another parent), we review their therapy needs through conversation with parents, reviewing medical history, and existing relevant evaluations.
+Generally, there are therapies that they need, but are either denied or insufficiently funded by their medical insurance.
 At times, a family burdened with lengthy cancer treatment, is unable to afford the co-pays of the therapies that are covered, or unable to purchase supportive equipment or orthotics required for these therapies.
-Foundation ThinkAgain steps in where we can to assure these pediatric cancer survivors receive immediate, intensive, appropriate and effective intervention for their cancer-related disabilities.
+ThinkAgain steps in where we can to assure these pediatric cancer survivors receive immediate, intensive, appropriate and effective intervention for their cancer-related disabilities.

 Educational Therapy is an intervention used to treat individuals with learning disabilities, and challenges in accessing the curriculum.
 This form of therapy offers a wide range of intensive interventions that are designed to resolve learning problems by improving areas in deficit while learning new strategies of learning, based on the strengths of the learner.